alindeman/upgradingtorails4/text/90_common_upgrade_scenarios.markdown

 Rails 4 does not allow the `^` and `$` anchors with a `validates_format_of`
 validation.
 Read more about it in the [validates\_format\_of with ^ and
 $](#validates-format-of) section.

+---

+@@@ text
+You don't have dalli installed in your application.
+Please add it to your Gemfile and run bundle install

+`rescue in lookup_store': Could not find cache store adapter for mem_cache_store (cannot load such file -- dalli) (RuntimeError)
+@@@

+Your application caches data in memcached.
+Rails 4 no longer uses the `memcache-client` gem as it has been superceded by the `dalli` gem.
+Remove the `memcache-client` gem from Gemfile and add `dalli` instead.
+Read more about it in the [caching with memcached](#caching-with-memcached) section.